 - On the first day of training, you receive your copies of the CEM workbook and the Guide to Energy Management, International Version, which are included in the course fee.

 - Please note that all breakfasts, lunches, as well as morning and afternoon coffee breaks are also included in the course fee.

 If you are unable to attend the course, you may substitute another person in your place without penalty.
 All cancellations or postponements must be communicated to CIET by email at email@example.com.

 - Registrations cancelled more than 4 weeks prior to the course starting date: no penalty.

-- Registrations cancelled between 2 and 4 weeks prior to the course starting date will be assessed an administration charge of $100.
+- Registrations cancelled between 2 and 4 weeks prior to the course starting date will be assessed a $200 administration fee.